abhijeetvhotkar/supply-blockchain/ReadMe.md

 ![](demo.gif)

 ## Known issues
-- Database is not cleared when a new contract is deployed, and causes blockchain to return `No data`.
+- Database is not cleared when the contract is redeployed, and causes blockchain to return `No data`.
-- Refreshing the Front end page will cause the Contract value to lose and a new contract will have to created.
-(Database will still contain the old added products and the count/id will be out of synce causing the app to fail to add products)
+- The contract Address will be lost upon refreshing the page.
+In this case, a new contract has to be deployed.
+Note that the database will still contain the previously added products and the count/ids will be out of sync and the data would not persist in the Blockchain.
-- Need to refresh table by clicking `GET DB DATA` button.
+- Auto refresh of the products table can be implemented.

 ## The following tasks are completed.